 This unit provides both a theoretical and practical overview of real time enterprise systems.
 Real time enterprise systems are configurable information systems packages, implemented on-line that integrate people, technology and information processing.
 The three integrated processes within and across functional areas are seamlessly interconnected and almost time-lag free in an organisation.
 Topics include systems and technology background, ES evolution, ES lifecycle, implementation and configuration, ES and electronic commerce and ES success and failure factors.
 The theoretical component will be augmented by detailed case studies which focus on problems faced by real-life companies.
 For the practical component, laboratory exercises using a well-known enterprise system will be used to deepen student understanding.

-- explain the benefits of enterprise systems in terms of integration, world-wide flexibility, interactive processing, client-server platform, open systems, and the capacity to be configured for all business types;
+- explain the benefits of enterprise systems in terms of integration, world-wide flexibility, interactive processing, client-server platform, cloud computing, SOA, open systems, and the capacity to be configured for all business types;

-- demonstrate a capacity to describe and perform navigation functions of an enterprise systems system;
+- demonstrate a capacity to describe and perform navigation functions and create master data objects in an enterprise systems system;

 Examination (2 hours) 60%; In-semester assessment 40%